 Review

-Don Julio 1942 Anejo Tequila is a nod to the man himself, Don Julio González who began making tequila way back in 1942.
-The resulting liquid was the birth of the worlds first luxury premium tequila
+Don Julio 1942 Añejo Tequila is a nod to the man himself, Don Julio González, who, back in 1942, became the founding father of luxury premium tequila.

 4. El Jimador Añejo Tequila